-This is where we share with you the consultation responses and other lobbying activities undertaken on your behalf.
+This is where we share with you the consultation responses, consultations and other lobbying activities undertaken on your behalf.

 Press release, 24 May 2019 New early years coalition (including TACTYC) launches survey ahead of proposed EYFS changes